Alejandro-Manas/RiscV/Data_Memory/Data_memory.md

 ## Testbench

 The `DMEM_sim` module rigorously verifies the memory through cycle-accurate SystemVerilog assertions.
-The test environment includes a parameterized clock generator (configured for 100 MHz) and drives stimuli on the negative edge of the clock to prevent race conditions.
+The test environment includes a parameterized clock generator (configured for 100 MHz) and updates the input values on the negative edge of the clock to prevent race conditions.

 Validated critical cases:
 1. **Standard R/W:** Correct synchronous data storage and subsequent combinational retrieval.